Conditions#

 Overview#

 Conditions are used by all process plugins.
-It is only when a condition is true
+It is only when a condition is true that a process plugin gets executed.

 Conditions can also be used for searching in the web interface.
 A query language has been created to facilitate writing them.